-6 Credit Hours (4 Theory Hours, 2 Clinical Hours) Prerequisites: N5316, N5333, N5343, & Level 2 on proctored Fundamental ATI in N5307.(Fach credit for clinical experiences includes three family centered care, interdisciplinary collaboration, leadership skills, quality improvement, and outcomes management.
+6 Credit Hours (4 Theory Hours, 2 Clinical Hours) Prerequisites: N5316, N5333, N5343 & Level 2 on proctored Fundamental ATI in N5307.
+(Each credit for clinical experiences includes three clock hours of clinical time for the equivalent of 15 weeks e.g. 6 clock hours/week; 90 clock hours/term.)

+This course will emphasize care to women and children.
+Emphasis will be placed on high quality family centered care, interdisciplinary collaboration, leadership skills, quality improvement, and outcomes management.
 Principles of genetics, decision-making, and social justice will be explored as they relate to care of women and children.
 Child development and the effects of childhood disease and compromise of the family system will also be examined.
 The clinical component will provide for a correlation of theory to practice in the community and acute care settings.